farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 > #### Example
 >
 > The party is back at spacedock and has gathered enough progress to fill the progress clock.
 They collectively decide they would like to get the target off their back.
 They choose to improve the authority `supporting detail` “falsified spacecraft registration” (-), and rewrite it as “overhauled ship hides stolen past” (0).
-They can’t completely be rid of the mysterious origin of the ship, but it won’t put them in such disadvantageous `positions` any more.
+They haven't completely gotten rid of the mysterious origin of the ship, but it won’t put them in such disadvantageous `positions` any more.

 ## Other Uses for Key Concepts and Supporting Details